NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Background and Motivation

 \subsection{Memory Access Profiling Techniques}

-\textbf{PTE-scan.} Page-Table-Entry scanning (PTE-scan for short) is a widely used method for page access tracking.
+\textbf{PTE-scan.} Page-Table-Entry scanning (PTE-scan) is a widely used method for page access tracking~\cite{heteroOS,yan2019nimble,amp,tmts, agarwal2017thermostat}.
 In this approach, a daemon thread in the OS kernel periodically resets the \emph{Accessed} bits in PTEs.
-When a page is accessed by the CPU, the corresponding bit in the PTE is updated. \rev{ After a certain interval after previous resets, the daemon thread scans the PTEs to check which pages have been accessed.
-Therefore, PTE-scan tracks memory access in distinct epochs.} This method is favored in various studies and systems~\cite{heteroOS,yan2019nimble,amp,tmts, agarwal2017thermostat}.
+When a page is accessed by the CPU, the corresponding bit in the PTE is set. { After a certain interval after previous resets, the daemon thread scans the PTEs to check which pages have been accessed.
+Therefore, PTE-scan tracks memory access in distinct epochs.}

 However, PTE-scan faces challenges with low time resolution and high overhead.
-For instance, scanning PTEs in a large-scale memory system can even take several seconds~\cite{raybuck2021hemem}, leading to significant delays.
-Furthermore, PTE-scan can only detect a single access per page in each scanning epoch, necessitating multiple epochs to identify frequently accessed pages.
-This multi-round approach escalates costs and reduces timeliness.
-Efforts like DAMON~\cite{damon} and AMP~\cite{amp} employ region sampling or huge pages to mitigate PTE scanning overhead, they however compromise on space resolution.
+For instance, scanning PTEs in a large-scale memory system can even take several seconds~\cite{raybuck2021hemem}.
+Furthermore, PTE-scan can only detect a single access per page in each scanning epoch, necessitating multiple epochs to identify frequently accessed pages, which escalates costs and reduces timeliness.
+Efforts like DAMON~\cite{damon} and AMP~\cite{amp} employ region sampling or huge pages to mitigate PTE scanning overhead.
+They however compromise on space resolution.

-We analyze the performance trade-offs in PTE-scan using DAMON~\cite{damon} in Linux.
+We analyze the trade-offs in PTE-scan using DAMON~\cite{damon} in Linux.
 DAMON allows customization of both time resolution (interval between scans, in milliseconds) and space resolution (number of monitored regions, where a higher number equates to finer granularity).
 As depicted in Figure~\ref{fig:motivations}-(a), our analysis reveals that to achieve prompt memory access tracking with manageable overhead in PTE-scan, there's a significant compromise in space resolution, and vise-versa.
-In contrast, our NeoProf method (indicated by the red star) successfully achieves both high time and space resolution with negligible overhead, effectively overcoming the key limitations associated with PTE-scan.